joeyough/sentry/docs/SCOPE_AUDIT.md

 ## One-line summary

-**v4 is ticketing plus one earned capability (Security Report), with three Phase 2 tiles flagged for trim pending Jim's answers.
+**Phase 1 is ticketing plus one earned capability (Security Report).
+Three AT-RISK features were reconciled against Jim's answers: Dashboards confirmed Phase 2, Knowledge Base cut, Services merged into Contract.
+One new nice-to-have surfaced (AI-assisted investigation) and was parked.
 Vince's feedback describes a version of the product the team agreed to kill.
-Honor the stakeholder hierarchy: Jim > Sibe > Vince > Joey's instincts > Claude's aesthetic preferences.**
+Honor the stakeholder hierarchy: Jim > Sibe > Vince > Joey's instincts > Claude's aesthetic preferences.
+Kendall calls failed scope-creep builds "science projects."
+This doc exists to make sure we don't build one.**